gregoac/swu-challenge/README.md

 ## Setup

-1. Setup PostgreSQL with the PostGIS extension.
+1. Create a database in PostgreSQL and enable the PostGIS extension in it.
 2. After pulling the project, run `npm install` to install necessary dependencies.
 3. Make a copy of `.env.example` as `.env` and place your environmental variables that will set your database and port configuration.
 4. Run `npm run start` to start the project.